mchmarny/artomator/EVENTS.md

 }
 ```

+Here is the really cool part.
+AR supports [remote repositories](https://cloud.google.com/artifact-registry/docs/repositories/remote-repo) (preview).
+These repos are basically a proxy to upstream repo that acts as a caching proxy for an external public artifact repository.
+You can create them for Docker Hub, Helm, dev language package like Maven or PiPI, or OS packages like Debian or RPM.

+Any artifact you pull via the remote repository in AR will also benefit from the vulnerability scanning.
+And, events from the discovered vulnerabilities will be published to the topic just like we've demonstrated in the above example.
+This allows you to have aggregated notifications of artifact vulnerabilities whether they reside in AR or in a remote repo.

 To clean up, you can delete the created subscription and topic:

 ```shell
 gcloud pubsub subscriptions delete vulns --project $PROJECT_ID
 ```